siavash9000/netlimy/README.md

 * automatic https cert generation and updates. secure connection without hassle
 * fast continuous delivery. push to git and netlimy builds and deploys your website automatically.
 * rolling updates. deploy changes with no downtime.
-* form to email handler included. receive all form submissions as email with the integrated [form2mail](https://github.com/siavash9000/form2mail).
 * no dependencies but docker.
 * easily extendable through docker. add own apis easily and within minutes.
 * easy scaling. add new server without pain.